($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: The crystal of the basic representation of

 For a fixed $i$, ($0 \leq i < \ell$), we place $-$ in each removable $i$-box and $+$ in each addable $i$-box.
 The $i$-signature of $\lambda$ is the word of $+$ and $-$'s in the diagram for $\lambda$, read from bottom left to top right.
 The reduced $i$-signature is the word obtained after repeatedly removing from the $i$-signature all pairs $- +$.
 The reduced $i$-signature is of the form $+ \dots +++--- \dots -$.
-The boxes corresponding to $-$'s in the reduced $i$-signature are called \textit{normal $i$-boxes}, and the boxes corresponding to $+$'s are called \textit{conormal $i$-boxes}. $\varepsilon_i(\lambda)$ is defined to be the number of normal $i$-boxes of $\lambda$, and $\varphi_i(\lambda)$ is defined to be the number of conormal $i$-boxes.
-If a leftmost $-$ exists in the reduced $i$-signature, the box corresponding to said $-$ is called the \textit{good $i$-box} of $\lambda$.
-If a rightmost $+$ exists in the reduced $i$-signature, the box corresponding to said $+$ is called the \textit{cogood $i$-box}.
+The boxes corresponding to $-$'s in the reduced $i$-signature are called \textit{normal $i$-boxes}, and the positions corresponding to $+$'s are called \textit{conormal $i$-boxes}. $\varepsilon_i(\lambda)$ is defined to be the number of normal $i$-boxes of $\lambda$, and $\varphi_i(\lambda)$ is defined to be the number of conormal $i$-boxes.
+If there is at least one $-$ in the reduced $i$-signature, the box corresponding to the leftmost $-$ is called the \textit{good $i$-box} of $\lambda$.
+If there is at least one $+$ in the reduced $i$-signature, the position corresponding to the rightmost $+$ is called the \textit{cogood $i$-box}.
 All of these definitions can be found in Kleshchev's book \cite{Kl}.

 \begin{example} Let $\lambda = (8,5,4,1)$ and $\ell =3$ be as above.
 Fix $i=1$.
 The diagram for $\lambda$ with removable and addable 1-boxes marked looks like:

 The 1-signature of $\lambda$ is $+-+-$, so the reduced 1-signature is $+ \,\,\,\,\,\,\,\,\,\,-$ and the diagram has a good 1-box in the first row, and a cogood 1-box in the fourth row.
 Here $\varepsilon_1(\lambda)=1$ and $\varphi_1(\lambda)=1$. \end{example}